GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

 Gets a service user.

-In order to be able to see a service user the caller must have created that service user or be a member of a group that is granted the 'Administrate Server' capability.
+In order to be able to see a service user the caller must be

+* a member of the owner group,
+* the creator of the service user if no owner group is assigned or
+* a member of a group that is granted the 'Administrate Server' capability.

 #### Request